How To Become A Digital Nomad (no matter your age!)

 Eventually, I built a 7 figure Amazon business with my partner and subsequently bought and sold some Shopify businesses.

 My latest project and the one that wraps my whole journey up and that I have very long-term plans for, is what you’re reading right now.
-My blog and helping others build their own lifestyle businesses they can run from anywhere in the world.
+My goal with The Working Traveller is to share my travel experiences and help you build your own source of monthly income that can fund world travel.

 To learn more about how you can make money while traveling around the world as a digital nomad watch my video: